cmstatr/cmstatr/paper.md

 normality [@Lawless_1982] rejects the hypothesis that the data is drawn from a normal distribution.

-Two non-parametric basis calculations, based on [@Guenther_1970] and [@Vangel_1994] are also implemented in `cmstatr`.
-These functions perform the same diagnostic tests, but omits the Anderson--Darling test for a particular distribution.
+Two non-parametric basis calculations, based on @Guenther_1970 and
+@Vangel_1994 are also implemented in `cmstatr`.
+These functions perform the same diagnostic tests, but omit the Anderson--Darling test for a particular distribution.

 The diagnostic test can be run directly using `cmstatr` as well.
 For